Distinctive aspects of the God's Value System perspective

 The second part grows God's value system genuinely within us (progressive sanctification).
 This is the work of the Holy Spirit.
 It is his power that enables us to actively adopt God's value system into our lives.
 A consequence of this change of values is that new actions flow out of our new motivations.
 This is pleasing to God, and it is evidence of our growing relationship with Him.

 Implications of God's value system, and that theology is relational

 When we see all theology as being relational, the line from theology to practical application becomes much shorter.
 In addition, many difficult topics become easy to explain, to understand, and to use within the perspective of God's value system.
 For example:

 Righteousness: God is righteous because He lives His own value system of sacrificial love for the benefit of others.
 We also become righteous as we live out God's value system in our lives, out of love for God.

 Holiness: God's holiness is that He is completely free of, and separated from the value system of the world.
 We also are to be holy like him by not retaining any of our own, or the world's selfish value system.
-See also.
+See more detail.

 Glory: God is glorious because He does His own value system.
 We also become glorious as we are transformed to do God's value system out of love for Him.
-See also.
+See details on glory.